longbody24/wills-bakeaway/README.md

 ## Testing

+### Responsive Testing
+* Site was tested physically on iPad, Samsung Note 8+, Macbook Air 2012, iPhone 6, iPhone 8 and on a larger monitor 21 inches.
+* In addition I spent alot of time using [Responsinator] (https://www.responsinator.com/)

+### Validator Testing
+* HTML
+    * All html was run through [ValidatorW3] (https://validator.w3.org/) Some minor code issues were raised and corrected then rerun until no errors were passed.

+* CSS
+    * All CSS was run through [jigsaw.w3.org] (https://jigsaw.w3.org/css-validator/) No errors were passed.

 ### Bugs
 * One of the trickiest problem i found was around alignment during the project, in particular when it came to responsive design.
 My mentor pushed me in the direction of flex-box which although i don't think was covered in the course made things alot easier.
 In my research Bootstrap seemed to come up quite often and one of the course alumni told me that on his version of the course this was covered off before the first milestone project so i look forward to learning more about that.
 * Form Security.
 On the contact us page i introduced a very simplistic from but as highlighted earlier this is a non secure form.
 I did look to see if there was a way I could make it secure but again look likes technology i've yet to cover off .php?
 In addition it would be useful to add ReCaptcha to the form to prevent hackers bombarding the site with requests.